spiral/docs/cookbook/prototype.md

 }
 ```

-> Attention, the extension will invoke `TokenierConfig`, make sure it add it after the end of bootload chain.
+> Attention, the extension will invoke `TokenizerConfig`, make sure it add it after the end of bootload chain.

 Now you can run `php app.php configure` to generate IDE tooltips.